kubernetes-sigs/descheduler/keps/1397-evictions-in-background/README.md

 3. Eviction nomination
    1. At the beginning of each descheduling cycle the descheduler increases all the internal counters to take into account all pods that are subjects to background eviction.
-Either by checking `descheduler.alpha.kubernetes.io/eviction-in-progress` annotation, list of evacuation requests or confronting the internal caches.
+By checking `descheduler.alpha.kubernetes.io/eviction-in-progress` annotation or confronting the internal caches.
    2. Each descheduling plugin nominates a set of pods to be evicted.
    3. All the nominated pods are sorted based on the eviction-in-progress first priority.
 4. Pod eviction: the descheduler starts evicting nominated pods until a limit is reached
-   1. If an annotation based eviction is enabled:
    1. If a pod is not annotated with `descheduler.alpha.kubernetes.io/request-evict-only` evict the pod normally without additional handling.
    2. If a pod is annotated with `descheduler.alpha.kubernetes.io/request-evict-only` evict the pod.
       1. If the eviction fails intepret the error as a request for eviction in background.
       2. Error code, resp. response text is checked to distinguish between a genuine error and a confirmation of an eviction in background.

-   2. If the evacuation API is utilized create an evacution request
+##### Evacuation API (v1alphaN or beta)

+1. Policy configuration
+   1. The cluster administrator configures the descheduler to enable the new functionality.
+2. A user deploys a workload through various nodes
+   1. A scheduler distributes the pods based on configured scheduling policies
+3. Eviction nomination
+   1. At the beginning of each descheduling cycle the descheduler increases all the internal counters to take into account all pods that are subjects to background eviction.
+By listing evacuation requests or confronting the internal caches.
+   2. Each descheduling plugin nominates a set of pods to be evicted.
+   3. All the nominated pods are sorted based on the eviction-in-progress first priority.
+4. Pod eviction: the descheduler creates an evacuation request for each nominated pod until a limit is reached

 ### Notes/Constraints/Caveats (Optional)